 Complete project details are available at Hospital Sanitizing Robot.

 However, new DIY Electronics Projects keep coming up from time to time.
 Also, ideas are always welcome in the comments below as well.

 One more thing!

 For any technical discussion with the community of electronics hobbyists and experts, you can use our Forum.

-This article was first published on 26 September 2016 and recently updated on 18 October 2022.
+This list of robotics projects was first published on 26 September 2016 and recently updated on August 2023.